Contents

 Possible for Leaking.

 With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
-If you rarely clean your windows, you’ll require to clean up the skylight more often.
-Plus, installing the roof is the only way to clean up the outside of a skylight.
+If you infrequently tidy your windows, you’ll need to clean the skylight regularly.
+Plus, mounting the roof is the only method to clean up the beyond a skylight.

 Skylight Cost Aspects.